Hiatal Hernia: How Chinese Medicine Can Help

 Acupuncture: Since weakness in the digestive system can lead to hiatal hernia, the goal of acupuncture is to sooth the gastrointestinal tract by clearing inflammation.
 It also regulates qi and plays a role in creating harmony between the stomach and the liver.

-Chinese Medicine Herbs: In TCM, certain herbs have been shown to improve hiatal hernia.
-Common yam rhizome, which known in TCM as Shan Yao, is used to strengthen the hiatus along with the esophageal sphincters.
+Chinese Medicine Herbs: In TCM, some herbal formulas have been shown to improve hiatal hernia.
+The most common used in the prescriptions are : Common yam rhizome, also known as Shan Yao, is used to strengthen the hiatus along with the esophageal sphincters.
 Radix ophiopogonis, also referred to as Mai Dong, is a root that is native to parts of China.
-It is used to improve blood flow which strengthens both connective tissue as well as weakened muscles.
+They are combined with other herbs for improve blood flow which strengthens both connective tissue as well as weakened muscles.

 Eliminate Middle Jiao Coldness: To eliminate coldness, choose foods that have warming qualities according to Chinese medicine for hiatal hernia.
 As stated by the College of Naturopathic Medicine, warming foods include beef, onions, cumin, and tomatoes.
 Also try including ginger and hot tea to drive out coldness.